randylubin/blog-randylubin/_drafts/imagining-health-futures-game.md

 > Water is being rationed after the failure of the city’s air well condensers and desalination plants.
 You know a local family is cheating the distribution scheme, but you also know they are caring for sick relatives.
 What do you do?

-Players share their answers with the group.
+Players then narrate their characters' actions to the group.

 #### Round 2: Conversations